dailybruin/dbLLM/README.md

 We have taken the liberty of creating a shell script to get everything installed properly with just two quick commands!
 However, if you would like to go through every step yourself, the full instructions are listed below.
 This shortcut command creates a conda environment, installs all dependencies, and creates a .env file for you (if it doesn't already exist)

-In your (Linux/Mac) terminal:
+If you want to create the conda environment as well, use the -conda flag (./quick_install.sh -conda) In your (Linux/Mac) terminal:
 ```
 chmod +x quick_install.sh